dylanavenarius/osticket-prereqs/README.md

   - HeidiSQL
   - os Ticket v1.15.8

 We will need to open IIS as an Admin and register PHP and reload IIS.
-Finally, once osTicket has been installed we will need to enable the following extenstions before creating a database, and setting up an Admin user.
+Finally, once osTicket has been installed we will need to enable the following extenstions before creating a database and setting up an Admin user.

   - Enable: php_imap.dll
   - Enable: php_intl.dll